 I’ve always been amazed at how few backpackers there are in the Tetons in September, when you can often enjoy perfect weather.
 In Yosemite and Sequoia-Kings Canyon, and sometimes at Mount Rainier and Rocky Mountain, good hiking weather can extend into October.
-I backpacked Zion’s hugely popular Narrows (lead photo at top of story) and dayhiked The Subway (which requires a permit that’s hard to get) in early November in very pleasant weather (albeit short days) and low water (a plus); I saw a good forecast and grabbed a last-minute permit without a problem.
+I backpacked Zion’s hugely popular Narrows (lead photo at top of story) and dayhiked The Subway in early November in very pleasant weather (if short days) and low water (a plus); I saw a good forecast and grabbed a last-minute permit without a problem.
 Good weather and hiking conditions can last into late autumn and return by late spring in Great Smoky Mountains.

 In mountain parks, the most popular season extends from early or mid-July to Labor Day.
 In desert parks like Grand Canyon and Zion, it’s April, May, September, and October.
-Although summers are too hot for backpacking, watching for a good forecast and going in early spring or late fall means you will have a much easier time getting a permit.
+Backpack outside those dates and you will have a much easier time getting a permit.

 #9: Go to a Less-Popular Park